 May submit either a single-segment Bid or a multi-segment Bid in the Real-Time Market that must be at least ninety-five percent (95%) of the applicable Soft Energy Bid Cap.

+(b) When (1) the CAISO has accepted a Bid for the applicable Trading Hour of the Real-Time Market with an Energy Bid price that exceeds the Soft Energy Bid Cap pursuant to Section 30.7.12, or (2) the Maximum Import Bid Price exceeds the Soft Energy Bid Cap, may submit either a single-segment Bid or a multi-segment Bid in the Real-Time Market that must be at least ninety-five percent (95%) of the applicable Hard Energy Bid Cap, not to exceed the Hard Energy Bid Cap.

+In any instance where the Scheduling Coordinator for a Reliability Demand Response Resource has submitted a Real-Time Market Bid and the Soft Energy Bid Cap changes for the same Trading Hour, the Scheduling Coordinator should submit a revised Bid by Market Close.
+Where the Scheduling Coordinator does not submit a revised Bid, the CAISO will automatically adjust the Bid after Market Close, maintaining the percentage of the bid cap originally submitted by the Scheduling Coordinator, not to exceed the Hard Energy Bid Cap.

-(b) Shall be dispatched as a marginal resource if it is dispatched by the CAISO.
+(c) Shall be dispatched as a marginal resource if it is dispatched by the CAISO.
 For the purpose of making this determination and setting the Locational Marginal Price, the CAISO treats a Reliability Demand Response Resource as if it were flexible with an infinite Ramp Rate between zero (0) and its PMax.

 30.6.2.1.2.2 Discrete Real-Time Dispatch Option